-A motorcycle accident can take place due to dangerous or unkempt freeways, highways, and roads.
-If an intersection is irresponsibly designed with blind spots or other issues that block visibility, this may lead to a major crash.
-A rider might also crash because of damaged roads, unfilled potholes, and missing pavement.
-In these cases, government organizations that are responsible for maintaining and designing safe roads may be liable, especially if they were aware of the issue that led to the motorcycle accident.
+California motorcycle accidents can occur due to dangerous or unkempt freeways, highways, and roads.
+If an intersection has irresponsible design features like blind spots or other issues that block visibility, this may lead to a serious crash.
+A motorcycle rider might also crash because of damaged roads, unfilled potholes, and missing pavement.
+In these cases, government organizations responsible for maintaining and designing safe roads may be liable, especially if they were aware of the issue that led to the motorcycle crash.

-Motorcyclists who suffered injuries – or families of those who have died from their injuries – can best protect themselves by working with Belmont Accident Lawyers.
-After a motorcycle accident, the talented and experienced Long Beach motorcycle accident attorneys will investigate your case and gather evidence to prove liability, and hold the responsible party responsible.
-We can help you navigate insurance claims in order to obtain compensation for your injuries and recovery.
+Motorcycle riders who suffered internal injuries – or families of those who have died from their severe injuries – can best protect themselves by working with a Long Beach motorcycle accident attorney.
+After a motorcycle crash, an experienced motorcycle accident lawyer will investigate your personal injury case, gather evidence to prove liability, and hold the responsible party responsible.
+We can help you navigate motorcycle accident claims and insurance adjusters to seek compensation for your injuries and recovery.

 When a reckless driver in a car or truck crashes into a motorcyclist, the results are typically catastrophic and often fatal.
-Unlike accidents involving traditional two or four-door vehicles, crashes involving motorcyclists are far more violent ─ first with the impact of the vehicle, then with a secondary impact on the roadway or other objects.
-Due to the severity of motorcycle accidents, a biker may never completely heal from serious injuries suffered in a motorcycle accident.
+Unlike car accidents involving traditional two or four-door vehicles, motorcycle crashes are far more violent ─ first with the impact of the passenger vehicle, then with a secondary effect on the roadway or other objects.
+Due to the severity of motorcycle accidents, an injured motorcyclist may never completely heal from serious injuries suffered in an accident.

-Although there are many types of injuries one can sustain, the most common injuries from a motorcycle accident include:
+Although there are many types of injuries motorcycle riders can sustain, the most common injuries can include:

 Traumatic Brain and Head Injuries

-Head and brain injuries are some of the most serious injuries that a motorcyclist can suffer.
-Even with a proper motorcycle helmet and gear, motorcycle accident head injuries can range from mild to severe and can cause permanent physical, mental, and emotional disabilities.
-In the worst motorcycle accident cases, these severe injuries can result in death.
+Head and brain injuries are some of the most serious injuries that a motorcyclist can suffer, and this is why motorcycle helmet laws are in place.
+Even with a proper motorcycle helmet and gear, a head injury can range from mild to severe.
+They can cause permanent physical, mental, and emotional disabilities.
+These painful injuries can result in death in the worst motorcycle accident cases.

-Some common injuries that riders suffer in motorcycle accidents include concussions, traumatic brain injuries, coma, brain hemorrhaging, brain swelling, seizures, paralysis, and immobility.
-Injured riders might also experience confusion, brain damage, disorientation, memory loss, depression, anxiety, and loss of coordination and motor skills.
-Speech and vision problems can frequently occur after an accident.
+Some common injuries riders suffer in motorcycle accidents include concussions, traumatic brain injuries, coma, brain hemorrhaging, brain swelling, seizures, paralysis, and immobility.
+Injured motorcyclists might also experience confusion, brain damage, disorientation, memory loss, depression, anxiety, and loss of coordination and motor skills.
+In addition, speech and vision problems can frequently occur after an accident.

 Neck and Face Injuries

-Motorcyclists who are injured in motorcycle accidents are also at risk of suffering major injuries to the face and neck due to their exposed skin and bodies to the elements.
+Motorcyclists injured in motorcycle accidents also risk suffering significant facial and neck injuries due to their exposed skin and bodies to the elements.
 Common face injuries include broken noses, jawbones, eye sockets, and teeth.
-Road rash can cause a rider permanent scarring and disfigurement, as well as emotional trauma from such a life-changing event and a difficult recovery.
+In addition, road rash can cause a rider permanent scarring and disfigurement, emotional trauma from such a life-changing event, and difficult recovery.

-Motorcycle accidents can cause damage to the bones, muscles, ligaments, tendons, and nerves of the neck.
-The neck is extremely sensitive and fragile.
-Any damage can affect a person's ability to control their head and neck movements which may be permanent.
-Serious neck injuries can even cause damage to the spinal cord and cause partial or total paralysis.
+Motorcycle accidents can cause broken bones and damage the neck's muscles, ligaments, tendons, and nerves.
+The neck is susceptible and fragile.
+Any damage can affect a person's ability to control their head and neck movements, which may be permanent.
+Severe neck injuries can even cause damage to the spinal cord and cause partial or total paralysis.

 Neck injuries often lead to nerve damage.
-Nerve injuries can radiate and cause pain in various other places such as in the jaw, legs, arms, and hands.
-Nerve pain can also affect a person's equilibrium and cause ongoing vertigo issues.
+Nerve injuries can radiate and cause pain in various places, such as the jaw, legs, arms, and hands.
+Nerve pain can also affect a person's equilibrium and cause ongoing vertigo.

-In addition, motorcyclists who are struck from the rear can suffer whiplash.
+Additionally, motorcyclists can suffer whiplash when struck from the rear.
 Whiplash occurs when a driver's neck is "whipped" back and forth after an impact.
 Although whiplash is often associated with vehicle crashes, motorcyclists are also vulnerable to this injury.

 Back and Spine Injuries

 Injuries to your back and spine can result in various forms of paralysis, including quadriplegia, which is total paralysis from the neck down.
-Paralysis of different parts of the body can interfere with the body's major functions.
-A victim who is paralyzed may not be able to breathe for themselves and may require the use of a ventilator for the rest of their life.
+Paralysis of different body parts can interfere with the body's primary functions.
+A motorcycle accident victim who becomes paralyzed may lose the ability to breathe independently and may require a ventilator for the rest of their life.

 Other spinal injuries may result in respiratory problems, incontinence, and sexual dysfunction.
-Damage to a spinal cord cannot be reversed, so treatment will depend on the extent of the injury.
-Much of the treatment is geared toward preventing further injury and enabling you to return to a fulfilling, productive life.
+Unfortunately, damage to a spinal cord cannot be reversed.
+Treatment depends on the extent of the injury.
+The primary goals of treatment are to prevent further injury and enable a return to a fulfilling, productive life.
 However, that is not always possible.
-Motorcyclists with these injuries often suffer chronic pain and are unable to return to work.
+Motorcycle riders with these injuries often suffer chronic pain and are unable to return to work.

 Arms and Legs

-Road rash caused by a motorcycle accident can seriously impact a rider's arms and legs.
-While the proper protective equipment – such as long-sleeved clothing and pants – can protect a motorcyclist from the elements, it can only do so much in a major crash.
+Road rash caused by motorcycle accidents can seriously impact a rider's arms and legs.
+While the proper protective equipment – such as long-sleeved clothing and pants – can protect a motorcyclist from the elements, it can only do so much in a serious crash.
 Even at low speeds, road rash can result in severe, burn-like abrasions that require skin grafts and hospitalization.
-Road rash injuries are extremely painful and can result in infections, sepsis, nerve damage, and permanent scarring.
+Road rash injuries are excruciating and can result in infections, sepsis, nerve damage, and permanent scarring.

-In many motorcycle accidents, riders are ejected from their vehicles.
+In many accidents, motorcycles eject the riders.
 As a result, motorcyclists who experience a hard landing in an accident are likely to suffer shoulder injuries and torn rotator cuffs.
 Broken arms, elbows, and fingers are also common, as well as broken legs, pelvis, and ribs.
 Injured motorcyclists might experience permanent nerve damage to the upper and lower body due to the impact of the ground.

-All motorcycle accident injuries usually require extensive hospitalization, rehabilitation, and life-long treatment.
-This leads to lengthy medical bills that are too expensive for an average person to afford, especially since these medical expenses come unexpectedly as a result of a serious accident.
+All motorcycle accident injuries usually require extensive hospitalization, rehabilitation, and life-long treatment and lead to future medical bills that are too expensive for an average person to afford, especially since these medical expenses come unexpectedly as a result of a severe accident.

-That is why it is extremely important to keep track of your medical records and motorcycle accident-related expenses.
+That is why keeping track of your medical records and accident-related expenses is extremely important.
 If you decide to file a personal injury lawsuit, these records will help strengthen your motorcycle accident case.
-The money you receive from your personal injury claim can not only cover past medical expenses but future and ongoing ones as well.
+The money you receive from your personal injury claim can cover past, future, and ongoing medical expenses.

-If you or someone you know was in a motorcycle accident, contact the Belmont Accident Lawyers today.
-You deserve to be financially compensated for your accident injuries and future trauma caused by a negligent driver's actions.
-A motorcycle accident attorney can help you hold the responsible party accountable.
+If you or someone you know was in a motorcycle accident, contact the law offices of Belmont Accident Lawyers today.
+You deserve a fair settlement for your motorcycle accident injuries and future trauma caused by a negligent driver's actions.
+A Long Beach motorcycle accident attorney can help you hold the at-fault driver accountable.
 With trusted and proven legal representation, you will know your motorcycle accident case is in the best care.
-To schedule a free consultation, call or email our California office today.